bwvdnbro/bwvdnbro.github.io/_posts/2019-05-24-computing-a-power-spectrum-in-python.markdown

 >  - a note on the maximum $$k$$ value used to set up the frequency bins
 >
 > The latter point was prompted by a question about checkerboard
-> patterns (courtesy of Nicolas Robidoux).
-One would naively expect that
+> patterns (courtesy of Nicolas Robidoux, Algolux).
+One would naively
-> the example script would have no problem picking up a periodic pattern
+> expect that the example script would have no problem picking up a
-> where pixels oscillate between two values on the smallest possible
+> periodic pattern where pixels oscillate between two values on the
-> scale.
-And indeed, if we replace the image in the example script with
+> smallest possible scale.
+And indeed, if we replace the image in the
-> a pattern like this
+> example script with a pattern like this
 >
 > ```
 > image = np.zeros((1000,1000))